Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 How long should a sales discovery call be?

 The simple answer is that it depends.
 A typical sales discovery call can last between 15 minutes to 1 hour.
-The actual answer is that to determine how long your sales discovery call will be is to identify the customer lifetime value (LTV) alongside the estimated amount of time you think you’ll need to collect the relevant information from the prospect.
-For example, if the LTV is less than $2000, you can assume that a quick 15-minute call will be an appropriate amount of time.
+The actual answer is to determine how long your sales discovery call will be to identify the customer lifetime value (LTV) alongside the estimated amount of time you think you’ll need to collect the relevant information from the prospect.
+For example, if the LTV is less than $2000, you can assume a quick 15-minute call will be appropriate.
 On the other hand, for complex products and services, you can expect to schedule a longer 1-hour call to ensure you have enough time to collect information and clarify specific challenges.

-However, don’t necessarily assume that one extreme (longer or shorter) is better than the other.
-As it turns out, according to Mindtickle’s analysis of discovery calls found that on average, the calls that led to closed-won deals were between 30-40 minutes.
+However, don’t necessarily assume that one extreme (longer or shorter) is better.
+As it turns out, Mindtickle’s analysis of discovery calls found that, on average, the calls that led to closed-won deals were between 30-40 minutes.

 Also read: